60pportunities/documentacao/docs/ggha.md

 By understanding and utilizing the different types of workflow triggers in GitHub Actions, you can create workflows that respond to various events and scenarios, making your development process more efficient and adaptable.
 In the next sections, we will discuss how to create jobs and steps, use actions, and manage en- vironment variables and secrets to build powerful, customizable workflows.

 ### Defining Jobs and Steps
 Jobs and steps are fundamental building blocks of GitHub Actions workflows.
-In this section, we will discuss how to define and con- figure jobs and steps, create job dependencies, and manage paral- lelism and concurrency in your workflows.
+In this section, we will discuss how to define and configure jobs and steps, create job dependencies, and manage paral- lelism and concurrency in your workflows.

-Jobs overview:
+### Jobs overview:
 A job is an individual unit of work that runs on a specified environment and consists of one or more steps.
 Jobs in a workflow run in parallel by default, but you can create dependencies between jobs to enforce a specific execution order.
 Jobs are defined using the jobs keyword, followed by a unique identifier for each job and its configuration.
 Example:

 ```